Skilling Queenslanders for Work

 A series of one-day workshops will be held across the state to support community-based organisations applying for funding under the Skilling Queenslanders for Work initiative.

-Delivered in partnership with the Queensland Council of Social Service (QCOSS) during August and September 2016, the workshops provide information about how to best apply for funding.
+Delivered in partnership with the Queensland Council of Social Service (QCOSS), the workshops provide information about how to best apply for funding.

 QCOSS events webpage.